 A record is any item of information created in the day-to-day running of an organisation and includes items such as Microsoft Office documents and emails; videos and presentations.
-HPE Records Manager is used at CSU to capture vital and important corporate records.
+HPE Content Manager (Unirecords) is used at Charles Sturt to capture vital and important corporate records.
 Examples of records to keep include:

-Records are categorised for protection into four (4) types:
+Records are generally categorised into four (4) types:

 These are those records which if are destroyed, could seriously affect the viability and continuation of the University.
 There are many cases of companies going out of business as the result of a fire destroying its vital records.
 For example student academic transcripts, agreements and leases etc.

 These are those considered necessary for the smooth running of an organisation, but whose loss would not necessarily put it out of business.
 Their loss would however cause serious disruption and inconvenience, and involve many hours of research to reconstruct.
 For example Personnel history cards, minutes, public liability claims, student files etc.